Multi-Agent Contracts: Inapproximability Results for Submodular and Subadditive

-In this section, we present our main inapproximability results.
-We show a lower bound of $\Omega(\sqrt{n})$ for subadditive reward functions, and a constant lower bound for XOS reward functions (both with demand queries).

-A striking feature of both of these results is that the reward functions used in the proofs are constant-factor close to submodular (see Observation~\ref{obs:subadditive-close}).
+In this section, we present our inapproximability results.
+We establish a constant lower bound for submodular reward functions (Section~\ref{sec:submodular-upper}), and a $\Omega(\sqrt{n})$ lower bound for subadditive reward functions (Section~\ref{sec:subadd-lower}).
+Both our impossibility results are for algorithms that have access to value and demand queries.
+A striking feature of the impossibility result for subadditive reward functions is that the subadditive reward functions used in the proof are constant-factor close to submodular (see Observation~\ref{obs:subadditive-close}).